Belodri/Orbital-Mini-Sandbox/UI_Implementation.md

 - Deferred execution of commands and the requirement for commands to return promises that resolve when the rendering is fully finished introduces extra complexity.

 **Implementation Considerations:**
+- **Command Queue**
-- **Command Queue:** The C# side of the `Bridge` already employs a Task-based command queue where Tasks are marshalled back into JS Promises that resolve when the C# side finished writing into the shared memory.
+    - **Problem:** The C# side of the `Bridge` already employs a Task-based command queue where Tasks are marshalled back into JS Promises that resolve when the C# side finished writing into the shared memory.
 If the `App` needs to implement its own command queue for metadata-related tasks anyways, should the `Bridge`'s command queue be removed?
 Or should `App` simply use its own command queue for metadata-related tasks and pass along all physics-related tasks to the `Bridge`, letting it handle its own commands?
 The `App` would have to create separate promises to return to callers, though that isn't an issue as the `App`'s promises always resolve after the `Bridge`'s.
     - **Decision:** Keep two separate command queues.
 That way the clean separation of concerns between physics and presentation is maintained.

 ---